-Personal Counseling is available as a voluntary, confidential resource for students who desire objective professional help with concerns which interfere with their academic success, personal growth, and happiness.
+Personal Counseling is available as a voluntary, confidential resource for students who desire objective professional help with concerns which interfere with their academic success.

 Career Counseling is available to help students identify occupational options which best match their aptitudes and interests.
 A variety of tools and inventories are available to help students learn more about themselves, as well as about the world of work and specific occupations.